Meet the Axolotl

 Why Axolotls Never Grow Up

-This happens because axolotls naturally lack sufficient thyroid hormone to trigger metamorphosis.
-In laboratory conditions, administering thyroid hormone can force metamorphosis, but this is stressful and dramatically shortens their lifespan.
+In laboratory conditions, administering thyroid hormone can force metamorphosis.
+However, this is extremely stressful and dramatically shortens the axolotl's lifespan.
+It should never be attempted by pet owners.

 Anatomy of an Axolotl

-- Gills: three pairs of feathery external gills used for breathing, filled with blood vessels that give them a pink to red color
+Three pairs of feathery external gills used for breathing, filled with blood vessels that give them a pink to red color.

-- Lungs: present but underdeveloped, axolotls occasionally gulp air from the surface
+Present but underdeveloped.
+Axolotls occasionally gulp air from the surface as a supplement.

-- Eyes: small, lidless eyes with limited vision, they rely more on smell and vibration
+Small, lidless eyes with limited vision.
+They rely more on smell and vibration to navigate.

-- Teeth: tiny, used for gripping food rather than chewing, they swallow food whole
+Tiny, used for gripping food rather than chewing.
+Axolotls swallow food whole.

-- Limbs: four legs with distinct fingers (4 on front, 5 on back), used for walking along the tank bottom
+Four legs with distinct fingers (4 on front, 5 on back), used for walking along the tank bottom.

 Cultural Significance

-The axolotl holds deep cultural importance in Mexico:
+The axolotl holds deep cultural importance in Mexico and worldwide:

 - Aztec mythology: named after Xolotl, the god of fire, lightning, and death, who allegedly transformed into an axolotl to escape sacrifice